mahendrapaipuri/ceems/README.md

 in Grafana to construct dashboards for users.
 The DB contain aggregate metrics of each compute unit along with aggregate metrics of each project.

-- `ceems_lb`: This is a basic load balancer meant to work with TSDB instances.
+- `ceems_lb`: This is a basic load balancer meant to provide basic access control for TSDB so that one user cannot access metrics of another user.

 Currently, only SLURM is supported as a resource manager.
 In future support for Openstack and Kubernetes will be added.